 It’s business as usual for these options in 2019.
-The Discover it® Secured continues to be one of the top personal secured cards.
-And Wells Fargo Business Secured Credit Card and BBVA Compass Business Secured Visa Credit Card still stand out with their rewards.
+The BBVA Compass Business Secured Visa Credit Card still stand out with their rewards.

 How to get a business credit card with no credit

-If you’re worried you can’t get a business card with zero credit, first be clear on which type of credit you lack.
+If you’re worried you can’t get a business card with no or bad credit, first be clear on which type of credit you lack — personal or business credit.

-Without a business credit score, you can likely still get an unsecured business credit card.
-A provider will look at your personal credit score when deciding whether to approve you.
+You can likely still get an unsecured business credit card without a business credit score.
+A provider will look at your personal credit score when deciding whether or not to approve you.

 - Apply for a secured business card.
 You have much better odds of approval because you have to put down a security deposit.